Web users’ tastes change with time, and your existing website appearance needs to follow suit. Revamping your old website can have multiple benefits.

-We’ve already seen how important a sitemap is to your SEO efforts.
-So, once all the design aspects are completed and you’re all ready to launch your site, be sure to update your sitemap.
+We’ve already seen how important a sitemap is to your SEO strategy.
+So, once all the design aspects are completed, and you’re all ready to launch your site, be sure to update your sitemap.

-Take a look at our sitemap designed for the sitecentre site using Lucidchart.
+Please look at our sitemap designed for the sitecentre® site using Lucidchart.

 10. Use Webmaster Tools

-In this final step, you need to use Google (or any other relevant search engine) Webmaster tools to check if all the changes have been carried out successfully.
-Using this tool, you can check for problems such as broken links and also submit your sitemap.
+In this final step, you must use Google (or any other relevant search engine) Webmaster tools to check if all the changes have been successfully implemented.
+Using this tool, you can check for problems such as broken links and submit your sitemap.

-Then all that’s left to do is check your website’s crawl status, verify the website as yours (you might need to provide your phone number for this), and resubmit the new URL to Google.
+Then, all left to do is check your website’s crawl status, verify the website as yours (you might need to provide your phone number for this), and resubmit the new URL to Google.

-For a detailed list of steps that you can follow, please click here.
+For a detailed list of steps you can follow, please click here.

-Even after making the new site live and ensuring that all the links are working correctly, don’t forget to perform periodic checks.
-Changing a website’s design isn’t a one-off process, and you need to monitor performance and make design changes wherever needed continuously.
+After making the new site live and ensuring all the links are working correctly, don’t forget to perform periodic checks.
+Changing a website’s design isn’t a one-off process; you must monitor performance and make design changes wherever required.

 Website Redesign SEO Tips To Live By

-Before we wrap up our discussion, here are a few SEO tips that you need to follow when you’re changing your site’s design.
+Before we wrap up our discussion, here are a few SEO tips to follow when changing your site’s design.